-Thus Islamiyya Schools predominantly in Kano started using the meter of popular Hindi film soundtracks onto religious songs.
-An irony, considering that a lot of the Hindi songs they were adapting were tied to Hindu religion, with its multiplicity of gods, as opposed to the monotheism of Islam.
-These adaptations, which were purely vocal, without any instrumental accompaniment, were
+Thus Islamiyya Schools predominantly in Kano started using the meter of popular Hindi film soundtracks onto religious songs.9 An irony, considering that a lot of the Hindi songs they were adapting were tied to Hindu religion, with its multiplicity of gods, as opposed to the monotheism of Islam.
+These adaptations, which were purely vocal, without any instrumental accompaniment, were principally in the 1980s during particularly the religious resurgence in northern Nigeria post-1979 Iranian Islamic revolution which provided a template for many Muslim clusters to re-orient their entire life towards Islam.
+Entertainment was thus adapted to the new Islamic ethos.
+Thus while not banning watching Hindi films-despite the fire and brimstone sermonizing of many noted Muslim scholars-Islamiyya school teachers developed all-girl choirs that adapt the Islamic messaging, particularly love for the Prophet Muhammad, to Hindi film soundtrack meters.
+The basic ideas was to wean away girls and boys from repeating Hindi film lyrics which they did not know, and which could contain references to multiplicity of gods characteristic Hindu religion.

 Having perfected the system that gets children to sing something considered more meaningful than the substitution of Hindi words from film soundtracks, structured music organizations started to appear from 1986, principally in Kano, devoted to singing the praises of the Prophet Muhammad.
-These groups using the bandiri (tambourine)-were usually lead by poets and singers.
-10 They are collectively referred to as Kungiyoyin Yabon Annabi (Groups for the Singing of the Praises of Prophet Muhammad).
-The more notable of these in the Kano area included Usshaqul Nabiyyi (established in 1986), Fitiyanul Ahbabu (1988), Ahawul Nabiyyi (1989), Ahababu Rasulillah (1989), Mahabbatu Rasul (1989), Ashiratu Nabiyyi (1990) and Zumratul Madahun Nabiyyi (1990).
+These groups-using the bandiri (tambourine)-were usually lead by poets and singers.10 They are collectively referred to as Kungiyoyin Yabon Annabi (Groups for the Singing of the Praises of Prophet Muhammad).
+The more notable of these in the Kano area included Usshaqul Nabiyyi (established in 1986), Fitiyanul Ahbabu (1988), Ahawul Nabiyyi (1989), Ahababu Rasulillah (1989), Mahabbatu Rasul (1989), Ashiratu Nabiyyi (1990) and Zumratul

+Madahun Nabiyyi (1990).
 All these were lead by mainstream Islamic poets and rely on conventional methods of composition for their works, often done in mosques or community plazas (Isma'ila 1994).
 Most were vocal groups, although a few started to use the bandiri (tambourine) as an instrument during their performance in Kano (Larkin 2004) and Sokoto (Buba and Furniss 1999).
 The bandiri itself has a special place in Hausa Muslim Sufi religious performances, a practice that often leads to controversies about the use of music in Islam, as well as the use of music in mosques during Sufi religious activities.
 As Brian Larkin (2004 p.
 97) noted,